angularlicious/angularlicious/angularlicious-workspace/libs/rules-engine/README.md

 ```

 ## Composite Rules
 A composite rule is a rule that contains a list of rules to be evaluated.
 A rule in this list can be a rule that extends from either `SimpleRule ` or `CompositeRule`.
-This allows for a more complex implementation of rules - it is a very powerfule pattern.
+This allows for a more complex implementation of rules - it is a very powerful pattern.
 You can have a rule that contains a list of rules, where one of those rules may be a `CompositeRule`, where one of those rules in the composite rule is a composite side-by-side with other simple and complex rules.

 You are creating a rule-tree where all rules will have to evalute to valid for the container rule to be valid.
 This pattern allows a developer to create new custom rules and then use those rules with the default rules to orchestrate a rule implementation against a target object or value.